okfde/okfn.de/content/projekte/energyhack.en.md

   - Senatsverwaltung für Wirtschaft und Energie
 ---

 Energyhack is a hackathon around open energy data.
-Our energy supply and the ways of generation are manifold.
-But how is energy distributed and how do we ensure that more information is exchanged between producers' devices and consumers?
-Developers, designers, researchers and innovative thought leaders in the energy industry develop ideas, design hardware and prototypes or program new apps in 24 hours.
+Our energy supply and the ways of its generation are manifold.
+But how is energy distributed and how do we ensure that more information can be exchanged between producers and consumers?
+Together with developers, designers, and researchers, thought leaders in the energy industry brainstorm ideas, design, and develop prototypes in 24 hours.
 The data from the Open Data Portal Netzdaten-Berlin was available to the participants as a database.

 <div class="two-img offset-lg-2">
   <figure class="license">